JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-migration.md

 UIKitView(factory = { view }, onReset = { /* ... */ })
 ```

+When a `UIKitView` enters the composition, either `factory` or `onReset` is called, never both.
+So as long as `onReset` is not `null`, it is likely that the remembered `view` will actually never be used:
+The `factory` lambda won't be executed because the view is going to be reused, not recreated.

+To avoid mistakes this can lead to, it is forbidden to specify an `onReset` value in the constructor.
 Compose will automatically manage the view created by the `factory` storing it internally in the emitted `ReusableComposeNode`.
 If you need to perform callbacks from within the interop view based on the context in which the function emitting it entered the composition,
-consider storing the context (TODO "it" originally, not sure) inside the view using `update` on `onReset`.
+consider storing the callback (TODO "it" originally, not sure) inside the view using `update` on `onReset`.

-Rule of thumb: when a `UIKitView` enters the composition, either `factory` or `onReset` is called, never both.
-So, as long as `onReset` is not `null`, it's likely that the remembered `view` will actually never be used.